File Room vs. Import

 - We recommend using Google Chrome, Firefox, or Safari.

-- Unzip and .zip files before uploading to File Room.
+- Unzip and folder .zip files before uploading to File Room.

 - Ensure you have a good internet connection.
 We recommend Nextpoint be experienced at a minimum connection speed of 5 Mbps upload/download.
 If running slow, load http://www.speedtest.net/ and report the speed.
 If it is lower than the recommended 5 MBPS upload/download speeds, the slowness can be attributed to your network connection and you should contact your IT Department.